TheWatcher/twscript/docs/TWTrapSetSpeed.md

 on which **TWTrapSetSpeed** has been placed.
-Note that you can modify the behaviour of radius searches using `*` and `@`, so `7<@TerrPt` will match all concrete objects within 7 units that inherit from TerrPt directly or indirectly (the default is to only match objects that injerit directly from the named archetype, ie: `7<*TerrPt` and `7<TerrPt` are equivalent)
+Note that you can modify the behaviour of radius searches using `*` and `@`, so `7<@TerrPt` will match all concrete objects within 7 units that inherit from TerrPt directly or indirectly (the default is to only match objects that inherit directly from the named archetype, ie: `7<*TerrPt` and `7<TerrPt` are equivalent)